Young Adult Mental Health & Substance Abuse Treatment Centers

 • Anxiety and confusion

-• Suicidal thoughts and increased risk of suicide
+• Increased risk of suicide

-• Psychosis, such as delusions and hallucinations.
+• Psychosis, such as delusions and hallucinations

-Furthermore, long-term stimulant addiction is characterized by intense cravings for the drug, increased tolerance, inability to reduce usage, and continuing to use the stimulant despite its negative impact on relationships and daily functioning.
-In addition, withdrawal from Adderall and other stimulants can cause intense physical and mental exhaustion, depression, higher sensitivity to stress, trouble thinking and concentrating, and slowed reflexes.
+Long-term stimulant addiction is characterized by intense cravings for the drug, increased tolerance, inability to reduce usage, and continuing to use the stimulant despite its negative impact on relationships and daily functioning.

 Young Adult Mental Health and Misuse of Stimulants

-As with all types of addictive substances, there is a clear link between stimulant addiction and mental health issues.
+As with all types of addictive substances, there is a clear link between stimulant misuse or stimulant addiction and mental health issues.
 For one thing, young adults who misuse stimulants—whether for studying or recreationally—are frequently abusing other drugs as well.
 Research shows that young people who abuse prescription stimulants are more likely to be dependent on alcohol and/or marijuana, to the point that their everyday functioning is impaired.
 One study found that college students who misused stimulants were twice as likely to have an alcohol use disorder than those who did not.

 Rather than being dismissed as an innocuous behavior, nonmedical use of prescription stimulants (in college students) should be seen as a marker or 'red flag' for involvement in other types of illicit drug use, poor academic performance, and possible mental health problems.